Get information about child health, vaccinations, how to keep your child fit and healthy and prevent accidents.

 Most babies, toddlers and children will get common childhood illnesses such as coughs and colds, fever, diarrhoea and vomiting.
 Most of the time, you can treat your child at home with advice from your pharmacist, GP or health visitor.

-You can use the Feeling Poorly booklet for further advice on what to do when your child is feeling poorly, including advice on the most common illnesses and which service to choose.
+You can take a look at our page on looking after a poorly child for further advice on what to do when your child is feeling poorly, including advice on the most common illnesses and which service to choose.